Squares and Square Roots Resources

 The comments on this video say it all.
 If you’re getting stuck on the quadratic formula and need a little extra help to wrap your brain around it, this is where you’ll find it.
 Still, you should probably do a few light brain exercises first so you don’t pull anything.

 This is part one of a two-part video on multiplying radicals.
 If you like this one, make sure to see the sequel.
 It isn’t as good as the original, but sequels rarely are.
 Yes, The Matrix, we're looking at you.

 This helpful table shows you the square and square root of every single number between 1 and 100 for your quick and easy reference.
-They would have included an even bigger table, but it never would have fit through the kitchen doorway.
+They wanted to include an even bigger table, but it never would've fit through the kitchen doorway.

 Solve square root problems to work your way up the ladder—from $100 to $1,000,000!
 Don’t bother holding your hands by the USB port waiting for the money to be dispensed, though.
 This is only for pretend.

-The Pythagorean theorem shows up in word problems all the time because of how applicable it is to real life situations.
+The Pythagorean Theorem shows up in word problems all the time because of how applicable it is to real-life situations.
 See all those triangles floating past your window right now?
-That’s what we were talking about.
+That's what we're talking about.